aliyun/terraform-provider-alicloud/website/docs/r/amqp_exchange.html.markdown

   * FANOUT: An exchange of this type routes all the received messages to all the queues bound to this exchange.
 You can use a fanout exchange to broadcast messages.
   * DIRECT: An exchange of this type routes a message to the queue whose binding key is exactly the same as the routing key of the message.
   * TOPIC: This type is similar to the direct exchange type.
 An exchange of this type routes a message to one or more queues based on the fuzzy match or multi-condition match result between the routing key of the message and the binding keys of the current exchange.
+  * HEADERS: Headers Exchange uses the Headers property instead of Routing Key for routing matching.
+    When binding Headers Exchange and Queue, set the key-value pair of the binding property; when sending a message to the Headers Exchange, set the message's Headers property key-value pair and use the message Headers
+    The message is routed to the bound Queue by comparing the attribute key-value pair and the bound attribute key-value pair.

 * `instance_id` - (Required, ForceNew) The ID of the instance.
 * `internal` - (Required) Specifies whether an exchange is an internal exchange.
 Valid values:
   * false: The exchange is not an internal exchange.